BryanSchuetz/culture-namer/README.md

 ### Adding a couple features over what's out of the box with Poole

-* Moving styles to Sass - nuff said.
-(I've been using Jekyll 2.0 which supports Sass and coffeescript natively, so why not.)
+* Moving styles to Sass (Jekyll 2.0 supports Sass out of the box, nuff said.)
-* Browser-Sync - Refreshing the browser?
-What is this, 1994?
+* Browser-Sync for auto reloading
-* [Prose](http://prose.io) support, for use with clients
+* [Prose](http://prose.io) support, for use with client site owners
+*